mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 RAM grenade launcher cannot fi re in burst mode.
 It takes two minor actions to reload a RAM grenade launcher.

-Rocket Launcher: Rocket Launcher: The poor man’s FGMP.
+Rocket Launcher: Rocket Launcher: The poor man's FGMP.
 To counteract the recoil of the weapon, a rocket launcher channels exhaust backwards in an explosive backblast.
 Anyone up to 1.5 meters behind a rocket launcher when it fi res takes 3d6 damage from the burning gasses.